rhosocial/rhosocial.com/docs/Installation/Development.md

 If you want to see the details of installation procedure, please attach the `-vvv` parameter.

+The code package already contains the `composer.lock`, which contains the source of all dependent packages.
+After you execute the above command, all the dependency packages are downloaded directly from its specified source.

 ## Add to virtual hosts.

 Take Apache 2.4 as an example: